 VBFNLO is a flexible parton level Monte Carlo program for the simulation of vector boson fusion (VBF), double and triple vector boson production (plus jet) in hadronic collisions at next-to-leading order (NLO) in the strong coupling constant, as well as Higgs boson plus two jet production via gluon fusion at the one-loop level.
-For the new beta version - VERSION 2.7.0 BETA 2 - the anomalous gauge boson couplings implementation has been extended to several additional processes.
+For the new beta version - VERSION 2.7.0 BETA 1 - the anomalous gauge boson couplings implementation has been extended to several additional processes.
 Anomalous quartic couplings from dimension 8 operators have been added to all vector boson pair production processes as well as to the triple vector boson production process ZZZ and all triple vector boson production processes with a final state photon.
 Furthermore VBFNLO can output results not only for a specific choice of final state leptons, but also for all possible combinations of two or three lepton generations.
-Furthermore semileptonic decay modes of the vector bosons are available for several processes.